As an executive producer for the Nat Geo WILD cable channel, Ted Duvall ‘83 is a storyteller.

-That’s a lot like what it was to be a history major at Lynchburg College, he said.
+That’s a lot like what it was to be a history major at University of Lynchburg, he said.

 “Majoring in history was a stroke of genius,” said Duvall, who visited campus recently to talk to students about his career and how to get from here to there.
 “History trained me to acquire voluminous information, process it, analyze it, and write my own assessment or version of it.

 “The day-to-day stuff I do as an executive producer or storyteller, there’s very little difference from the day-to-day stuff as a history major.”

 Duvall attended University of Lynchburg because he had several friends on the campus.
 He originally thought about a pre-vet track, but history turned out to be a better fit.
 Recalling fond memories of working with faculty in biology and history, he encouraged students to become engaged with classroom discussions and learn all they can from their accessible professors.
 “There are professors here who will be lifelong inspirations,” he said.

 Duvall enjoyed a long freelance television career that included adventures all over the world.
 He produced the vice-presidential debate in 1992.
 In addition to “The Incredible Dr. Pol,” his work for National Geographic includes “Voyage to the Bottom of the Earth,” a TV film about filmmaker James Cameron’s dive to the deepest point in the Mariana Trench.

 As producer, he answers questions, gives directions, sorts through recorded footage, writes narration, manages talent, and more.
 He referred back to the ability history helped him develop to collect information, zero-in on a story, and then tell that story.
 “That is a valuable skill,” he said.
 “While I didn’t specialize in communications when I was here, history served me well.”